Gravity East Team reserves the right to make rule changes as we get feedback prior to the first event

 Yes, however for 2014 all ‘One Day’ license holders at each race will race in a “One Day Open” Men’s and Women’s category regardless of age.

-No medals are awarded for the “One Day Open” race category and there is no “One Day Open” category for the overall series.
+There is no “One Day Open” category for the overall series.

 How many races are counted in the overall points?